 Earlier this season, the San Francisco Symphony announced a new partnership with Stanford University to present an annual series of concerts in the newly-renovated Frost Amphitheater on the Stanford campus—SF Symphony at Frost, Presented by Stanford Live.
-San Francisco Symphony Music Director Michael Tilson Thomas leads the Orchestra in the inaugural series concert on July 10—an all-Tchaikovsky program featuring the composer’s Symphony No. 4 and Violin Concerto, performed by American violinist Gil Shaham.
-Then on July 13–14, New Zealand-born conductor Gemma New leads the SF Symphony and Chorus in a program featuring Beethoven’s monumental Symphony No. 9, a work fueled by principles of freedom and equality and known for its glorious choral finale of Ode, “To Joy.”
-Soloists include soprano Mary Evelyn Hangley, mezzo-soprano Measha Brueggergosman, tenor A.J.
+New Zealand-born conductor Gemma New makes her debut with the Orchestra in the inaugural series concert on July 10—an all-Tchaikovsky program featuring American violinist Gil Shaham performing the composer’s Violin Concerto, Symphony No. 5 which replaces the previously announced Symphony No. 4, and the “Polonaise” from Eugene Onegin.
+Gemma New conducts the inaugural concert in addition to her scheduled performances leading the SFS July 13–14 at Frost in a program featuring Ravel’s Shéhérazade and Beethoven’s majestic Symphony No. 9 with the San Francisco Symphony Chorus and vocal soloists.
+Soloists include mezzo-soprano Kelley O’Connor, soprano Mary Evelyn Hangley, tenor A.J.
 Glueckert, and bass Adam Lau.

 “The San Francisco Symphony is thrilled to strengthen our relationship with Stanford University as we begin our first season in the beautiful and beloved Frost Amphitheater,” said Symphony President and Stanford Alumna Sakurako Fisher.
 “Our Orchestra has a great history at Frost and this series serves as a wonderful opportunity for the broader Bay Area community to, once again, enjoy our music under the sun and stars in this historic tree-lined bowl.”
 The San Francisco Symphony’s relationship with the Stanford University community has been a long and fruitful one.
 In 1913, only two years after its founding, the SFS performed its first concert for Stanford students in Assembly Hall.
 The SF Symphony made its debut at Stanford’s Frost Amphitheater four years after its opening, as part of Stanford’s 50th Anniversary Celebration in 1941, with Music Director Pierre Monteux conducting.
 For more than a decade in the 1960’s–70’s, the Symphony performed a benefit concert at Frost Amphitheater every summer, conducted by the legendary Arthur Fiedler.
 Most recently, the San Francisco Symphony and Michael Tilson Thomas were featured in the celebratory Grand Opening concert of Bing Concert Hall in January 2013.